Ni-Vanuatu: Education

-Prior to Vanuatu's independence in 1980, the French government offered additional effort into support the French population.
+Prior to Vanuatu's independence in 1980, the French government offered additional support to the French population.
 Free education and buildings were developed whilst the British government required education fees from parents.
-The competition between the two ruling governments caused a division in the education system, as Ni-Vanuatu based their decisions on financial and political reasons.
-The French system was popular to Melanesians however the British system was still an option to many as Ni-Vanuatu parents say "Yumi no save yet se wanem saed bae i win" translating to "We don't know yet which side is going to win out".
+The competition between the two ruling governments caused a division in the education system, as ni-Vanuatu based their decisions on financial and political reasons.
+The French system was popular to Melanesians, but the British system was still an option to many.
+Ni-Vanuatu parents would say "Yumi no save yet se wanem saed bae i win", translating to "We don't know yet which side is going to win out".
 The rational of many feared the unknown of which ruling government would take over the nation.
 Tertiary education was often presented with a bias from the French government, based on the fears of higher education presenting ideas of anti-colonialism to the general population.
 English-medium to French-medium university scholars reflected this concept with a ratio of 120:1 in 1983, three years after the independence of Vanuatu.

 The Vanuatu Cultural Centre established a scheme whereby some of its researchers were indigenous; they were called "filwoka" (from Eng. fieldworker).

 Ni-Vanuatu women

-Recognition of Ni-Vanuatu women in the political, business and social bubble has been growing recently however there are barriers that impede this growth.
-Social standards of Pacific women heavily emphasise on the women's role as nurturers, which consists of domestic tasks of washing clothes, cooking, gardening and cleaning the house.
+Recognition of ni-Vanuatu women in the political, business and social bubble has been growing recently; however, there are barriers that impede this growth.
+Social standards of Pacific women heavily emphasize the women's role as nurturers, which consists of domestic tasks such as washing clothes, cooking, gardening, and cleaning the house.
 Women who went overseas for their tertiary studies and returned have expressed the contrasting differences of Western and Vanuatu lifestyles.
-Particularly independence was viewed differently, as privacy in Western cultures was looser.
+Independence was viewed differently in particular, as privacy in Western cultures was looser.

 Although there are no laws against women participating in politics, there were no women serving in parliament during the 2016 election.
-Hilda Lini of the Vanuatu's parliament puts promotes women participating in politics however she predicts that it would take time to convince to public to do so.
-In October 2020, "Vote for Women" campaign was coordinated to encourage and support women in the political scene.
+Hilda Lini of the Vanuatu's parliament promoted women participating in politics; however, she predicted that it would take time to convince to public to do so.
+In October 2020, a "Vote for Women" campaign was coordinated to encourage and support women in the political scene.
 The municipal council reserves seats for women to represent the community and are encouraged to participate with government training programs readily available.

 Population

 Demographics

-75% of the Ni-Vanuatu population live in rural areas, whereas the remaining 25% population live in urban areas.
-Port Vila and Luganville are the primary urban cities populated with Port Villa having a population of 35,901.
+75% of the ni-Vanuatu population live in rural areas, whereas the remaining 25% population live in urban areas.
+Port Vila and Luganville are the primary urban cities with Port Villa having a population of 35,901.
 The total land area is 12,189 km2 with a population growth rate of 1.67%.
-Christianity makes up the majority of the religious community as 93.5% of the population identify as Christians as of 2020.
+Christianity makes up the majority of the religious community as 93.5% of the population identify as Christian as of 2020.